ebenimeli/ict1/docs/contents/unit02/s24_devices_health.md

 For instance, in office settings, ergonomic principles guide the design of chairs, desks, and computer setups to reduce strain on the neck, back, and wrists, thereby preventing repetitive stress injuries and promoting good posture.
 Similarly, in transportation, ergonomic seating aims to provide both comfort and safety, reducing fatigue during long journeys.

 By considering factors like body posture, movement, and the reduction of physical strain, ergonomics not only improves productivity but also enhances overall well-being.

-**Work safely in your office**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/cYVBVx-dX6k?si=DNxUZGLNt7unP8l9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This field draws on knowledge from disciplines such as biomechanics, psychology, and engineering to create user-friendly solutions that cater to the needs of diverse populations, ultimately contributing to healthier and more sustainable work and living environments.

----

 ### Activity